mr-ravin/mr-ravin/README.md

 Hi, I am Ravin 👋

-Everything is Science if you can understand it, and is an Art if you can feel it.
-I am an engineer by degree, a researcher by hobby, and an artist by nature.

 A curious person 🙂 blessed 😇 to see life as an [artist](https://mr-ravin.github.io/artistravin/) 🎨, [engineer](https://github.com/mr-ravin/) 🎓, [researcher](https://orcid.org/0000-0002-3416-2679) 🔬, [inventor](https://mr-ravin.github.io/inventor/) ⚙️, [economist](https://mr-ravin.github.io/economist/) 📈, [poet](https://mr-ravin.github.io/poet/) 🖋️, [mathematician](https://mr-ravin.github.io/mathematician/) 🎲, [hacker](https://mr-ravin.github.io/hacker/) 👾, [game developer](https://mr-ravin.github.io/gamedev/) 🎮 and [writer](https://mr-ravin.github.io/author/) ✍️.
 Author of the book "[The Engineer's Plan](https://www.amazon.in/dp/1636405118)" 📘.

 Checkout 😇 my Youtube Channel ▶️: [Code Beings](https://youtube.com/@codebeings)